mvz/gir_ffi/README.md

 cannot find the library, try installing development packages for those libraries.

-GirFFI is developed on Debian sid, and tested through Travis CI on Ubuntu 12.04.
-Older versions of gobject-introspection than the ones used there are therefore not officially supported (although they may work).
+GirFFI should work with gobject-introspection 1.32.0 and up.

+On Debian and Ubuntu, installing `libgirepository1.0-1` and `gir1.2-glib-2.0` should be enough to use GirFFI in your application.

-On Debian and Ubuntu, installing `libgirepository1.0-dev`, `gobject-introspection`, `gir1.2-gtop-2.0` and `gir1.2-gstreamer-1.0` should be enough to get `rake test` working.
+To run the tests, you should additionally install `libgirepository1.0-dev`, `gobject-introspection`, `gir1.2-gtop-2.0`, `gir1.2-pango-1.0`, `gir1.2-secret-1` and `gir1.2-gstreamer-1.0`.
+This should be enough to get `rake test` working.

 GirFFI has not been tested on Mac OS X or Microsoft Windows.
 YMMV.